xavdid/advent-of-code/solutions/2021/day_24/README.md

 ## Part 1

 I started this so confidently.
 It seemed so straightforward!
-I whipped up a You can check it out [here](https://gist.github.com/xavdid/bb3b304f614e048d138d54b2d3578cdf) of the ALU operations.
+I whipped up a [proof of concept](https://gist.github.com/xavdid/bb3b304f614e048d138d54b2d3578cdf) of the ALU operations.
 I got to use [structural pattern matching](https://www.python.org/dev/peps/pep-0636/).
 It would try every 14-digit number until it hit.
 Only problem- it was way too slow.
 That's the problem with 14-digit numbers: there are a lot of them.

 Most days, there's a more efficient ways to write our code that's too slow.
 Sometimes, we can do something clever with how we store our data, or take shortcuts during calculations.
 Today, we're going a different direction: we're going to reverse engineer our input.